min2ha/ukwa-site/content/target/59221/index.en.md

   "start_date": "2017-11-28T09:00:00Z"
 }

-# Story of the Welsh Country House, The

 Dr. Mark Baker is an architectural historian based in Wales and co-author of the book '50 Buildings that Built Wales'.
 The site also includes a complete list of Lost Welsh Country Houses.